- Here are two methods for finding the WiFi password that work on both Windows 10 and Windows 11.

 Pressing the button will display a popup with the security key used to connect to this network.
 For obvious reasons I’m not showing my password.

 How to Get the Passwords for All Saved Network SSIDs in Windows

-As I’ve said, the method above only works for the current wireless network.
-If you want to find out the network key for an older network you were connected to in the past we need to dig deeper and use Command Prompt (also works with Powershell).
+As I’ve said, the two methods above only work for the current wireless network.
+If you want to find out the network key for an older network, you were connected to in the past we need to dig deeper and use Command Prompt (also works with Powershell).

 2. Type the following command and press Enter:

 You will get a list of all network profiles saved on your current Windows install.

 3. Now you need to type another command:

 Make sure you replace NETWORK_SSID with the name of the wireless network you want to find the password for.